Course number: LAW 3050

-This course is also recommended for those students who intend to take the Bankruptcy course currently taught by Dr. Torrie.
-Secured transactions generally occur when is or at least potentially financially healthy.
-Bankruptcy and insolvency occur when it is not financially healthy.
+This course is also recommended for those students who intend to take the Bankruptcy course sometimes taught by Dr. Torrie.
+Secured transactions generally occur in situations with debtors that are at least potentially financially healthy.
+By contrast, bankruptcy and insolvency occur in situations with debtors that are not financially healthy.
 Each system (secured transactions law, on the one hand, and bankruptcy and insolvency law, on the other) influences the other.

 The course will cover the following topics, among others: